ContentMine/cmbot/README.md

 _(Coming soon)_

 ## Contributing
 We will start accepting contributions soon.
-Please get in touch if you'd like to be informed: rds45@cam.ac.uk.
+Please get in touch if you'd like to be informed when this happens: rds45@cam.ac.uk.

 ## Release History
 _(Nothing yet)_